rdsea/bigdataincidentanalytics/REASONING.md

 ### Node-RED

-The [Node-RED](https://nodered.org/) component represents a Node.js-based event-driven data pipeline.
+The [Node-RED](https://nodered.org/) component is a Node.js-based event-driven data pipeline.
 The provided *Flow* for our scenario simply consumes the sensor records from the MQTT broker and writes them to its local filesystem.
 The purpose of this component is to have technological heterogeneity with regard to platforms and programming languages.

 ### Apache Hadoop